-Archer Exploration Limited, headquartered near Adelaide, Australia, engages in the exploration, development, and commercialization of mineral deposits in Australia.
-Their vision is to develop and integrate advanced materials for use in reliable energy, human health, and quantum technologies for the betterment of society.
-They recently licensed a room temperature, carbon-based spin qubit technology from the University of Sydney and are now proceeding to develop a quantum device based upon this technology.
+Archer Materials Limited, headquartered near Adelaide, Australia is a materials technology company that is developing and integrating materials to address complex global challenges in quantum technology, human health, and reliable energy.
+In December 2018 they licensed a room temperature, carbon-based spin qubit technology called 12CQ from the University of Sydney and are now proceeding to develop a quantum device based upon this technology.

 AT&T (INQNET Alliance)